3dsam1/FiveM-Law-Book/Title 3.md

 ```
 Class 2 Misdeameanor
-$150
+$280
 No Jail
 ```

-**3-1208	Possession of Controlled Dangerous Substance:**
+**3-1208	Possession of Controlled Dangerous Substance: With Possession of Firearm**

-With Possession of Firearm		Obtains or possesses, actually or constructively, a controlled dangerous substance or controlled substance analog in any amount while having a firearm in his actual or constructive possession.
+Obtains or possesses, actually or constructively, a controlled dangerous substance or controlled substance analog in any amount while having a firearm in his actual or constructive possession.
 ```
 Class 5 Felony
-$900
+$2300
 15 Months
 ```